How to combat a disinterested male in breeding season

 One way to spur on the boys and get them ready for breeding season (ok I'll be honest they are usually a lot more into it than the girls!) is to get them to combat.
-In the wild males combat so the dominant and triumphant male has earned the right to breed with the female within the territory.
-Some people do this with their snakes, as it gets the hormones going and after being pumped after the fight the old saying kicks in "to the victor go the spoils"
+Not every species of snake will combat, so this is not a technique that can work for every species in your collection.

 The slough is from another male taipan, about a year younger.
-We will do that a few more times before we put him with the female.
+We will do that a few more times before we actually put him in with the female.
 He wasn't overly interested (in his defence he had just come out of opaque and will shed in a day or two) but there was certainly a bit of tongue flicking going on.
-It is a better idea to introduce the male into the female's enclosure as the male will only really have one thing on his mind.
-The female will want to check out the new enclosure, where as if the boy goes in with her she is already comfortable in her enclosure.
+As shown in the short video, waving the slough around and rubbing it all over him is enough.